Tutoriels Backend

 - Internationalization

-The repository that I use for the moment as a prototype is the following.
+The repository that I currently use as a prototype is the following.

 https://github.com/ganatan/angular-app